 At the end of the reporting period, the Company has other subsidiaries that are not material to the Group.
-Majority of these subsidiaries operate in the PRC, Hong Kong and British Virgin Islands ("BVI").
+Majority of these subsidiaries operate in the PRC, Hong Kong and the British Virgin Islands ("BVI").
 The principal activities of these subsidiaries are summarized as follows:

-Principal activities Principal place of business Number of s Number of subsidiaries
+Principal activities Principal place of business Number of s subsidiaries

-December 31, 2020 December 31, 2019
+2021 2020

-Property development PRC 7 7
+Property development The PRC 6 7

-Inactive subsidiaries PRC 39 42
+Inactive subsidiaries The PRC 40 39

-Investment holding Hong Kong 11 11
+Investment holding Hong Kong 12 11

-Investment holding BVI 3 3
+Investment holding The BVI 4 3

-60 63
+62 60